quachhuy/Laravel-MoviesApp/README.md

-# Project Name
+# AirplaneSoft

-A brief description of your CRUD project built with Laravel.
+This is my demo project for study php with laravel. thank for watching 💗

 ## Table of Contents